JoshuaMart/www.jomar.fr/content/posts/tuto/my-bounty-infrastructure-with-docker.md

 Why keep a second reverse proxy would you tell me ? simply because without it you won't have CSS / JS.
 I didn't look too much but it seems that for example on the login, Rengine checks that you are authenticated before loading the static files, which is of course not the case, the Nginx reverse proxy makes sure to overload its files so that they are returned to you.

-Rengine will be accessible via [https://recon.your_domain.tld](https://recon.your_domain.tld) à condition que vous ayez bien renseigné votre adresse IP dans `Traefik/dynamic/middlewares.toml`
+Rengine will be accessible via [https://recon.your_domain.tld](https://recon.your_domain.tld) as long as you have entered your IP address correctly in `Traefik/dynamic/middlewares.toml`

 ![](/images/2020/tuto/bnty_docker_rengine.png)